 Discussion

+Consistent with an RM contrast prediction, Experiment 1 found that the apparent degree to which Whites are associated with tools (vs. guns) depends heavily on the other category of primes.
+When the task included Black primes, White primes prepared tool responses, but when the task included neutral object primes, White primes prepared gun responses.

-In Experiment 1, Black primes consistently facilitated responses to guns and were not affected by the task content, in line with prior research using an evaluative priming paradigm (Scherer & Lambert, 2012).
-This is the first research, to our knowledge, that has demonstrated the stability of the Black-gun bias across more than one group comparison.
+It is also notable that Black primes consistently facilitated responses to guns and were not affected by the task content, in line with prior research using an evaluative priming paradigm (Scherer & Lambert, 2012).
 The stability of this association across contexts suggests a strong implicit bias (Krosnick, 1988; Scherer & Lambert, 2012).
-Although other recent research (Sadler, Correll, Park, & Judd, 2012) has shown similar Black-gun biases when comparing the ability to discriminate guns from harmless objects held by members of multiple racial groups (Black, White, Latino, and Asian men), the current study is the first to simultaneously demonstrate both the stability of the Black-gun bias and the malleability of gun associations (and associations with other objects) with nonBlacks (Whites, in this case) differing as a function of the context provided by the presence of other primes.

-Specifically, in contrast to the invariant Black-gun bias, the effects of both White primes and neutral object primes differed dramatically depending on the context provided by the other primes in the task.
-Neutral primes consistently facilitated tool responses, but this effect became stronger when the contrasting prime was strongly associated with guns (i.e., when the other primes were Black faces).
-White primes showed the most variability in response activation, dramatically shifting from tool bias (when contrasted against Black primes) to gun bias (when contrasted against neutral object primes).
 Furthermore, PDP analysis indicated that the observed effects were due to changes in the strength with which a prime automatically facilitated gun responses, not due to changes in the ability to make controlled, accurate responses.
-While PDP cannot distinguish between the shifting-associative-content and RM contrast models, it is nonetheless useful in ruling out the possibility of changes in controlled processing.

-In sum, the present study demonstrated that a single set of unchanging stimuli can elicit different patterns of response priming as a function of the other primes with which they were paired in the task.
-Identical stimuli facilitated different responses as a function of the experimental context provided by other stimuli, and the pattern of these effects could not be easily explained by purely association-based models.
-Still, the current results are ambiguous with respect to which prime holds a given preexisting association and which prime is affected by contrast processes.
-Thus, it cannot be determined whether the present results were caused by a moderate White-gun association or by a neutral object-tool association.
-The second experiment was designed to address these ambiguities.
+In short, a single set of unchanging stimuli can prime different responses depending on the other primes in the task.
+These patterns are easily explained by an RM contrast perspective: Black primes are associated with guns through stereotypes; neutral objects resemble, and therefore prepare, tool responses; White primes are associated with neither, and will prepare whatever the available alternative response.
+Still, the current results are ambiguous with respect to which prime holds a given preexisting association and which prime is affected by contrast processes; perhaps instead Whites are modestly associated with guns, but not so much as are Blacks.
+The second experiment was designed to address these ambiguities through conceptual replication of the RM contrast phenomenon.

 Experiment 2

 A second experiment sought to examine how patterns of observed bias could vary for a single prime category across several contexts.
 To reduce the ambiguity as to which prime has a preexisting association and which prime is contrasted away, we use triangulation, comparing a single category of prime stimuli against several other categories.
 This way, changes in the apparent association of the single category are caused by contrast effects in general, rather than the particular associative content of a single category of contextual primes.
-This experiment also sought to characterize how implicit contrast effects could complicate the extension of implicit bias tasks such as the WIT to novel contexts and racial groups.
+Additionally, this experiment sought to characterize how implicit contrast effects could complicate the extension of the WIT to racial groups beyond Black and White.